 The Adviser currently serves as an investment adviser to the Funds pursuant to Investment Advisory Agreements (the "Agreements") which were initially approved by the Fund's sole shareholder on September 23, 1993 for the Global Content & Connectivity Fund, January 18, 1994 for the International Small Cap Fund and the GRID Fund, and September 24, 2018 for the Global Mini Mites Fund.
 Pursuant to the Agreements, the Adviser furnishes a continuous investment program for each Fund's portfolio, makes the day to day investment decisions for the Funds, arranges the portfolio transactions for each Fund and generally manages each Fund's investments in accordance with the stated policies of each Fund, subject to the general supervision of the Board.
-Under the Agreements, the Adviser also: (i) provides the Funds with the services of persons competent to perform such supervisory, administrative, and clerical functions as are necessary to provide effective administration of the Funds, including maintaining certain books and records and overseeing the activities of the Funds' Custodian and Transfer Agent; (ii) oversees the performance of administrative and professional services to the Funds by others, including The Bank of New York Mellon, the Funds' Sub-Administrator (the "Sub-Administrator" or "BNY Mellon"), the Funds' Custodian, Transfer Agent, and Dividend Disbursing Agent, as well as accounting, auditing, and other services performed for the Funds; (iii) provides the Funds with adequate office space and facilities; (iv) supervises the preparation of, but does not pay for, the periodic updating of the Funds' registration statement, prospectus and SAI, including the printing of such documents for the purpose of filings with the SEC and state securities administrators, the Funds' tax returns, and reports to each Fund's shareholders and the SEC; (v) supervises, but does not pay for, the calculation of the NAV of each class of shares of each Fund; (vi) supervises the preparation of, but does not pay for, all filings under the securities or "Blue Sky" laws of such states or countries as are designated by the Distributor, which may be required to register or qualify, or continue the registration or qualification, of the Funds and/or its shares under such laws; and (vii) prepares notices and agendas for meetings of the Funds' Board and minutes of such meetings in all matters required by applicable law to be acted upon by the Board.
+Under the Agreements, the Adviser also: (i) provides the Funds with the services of persons competent to perform such supervisory, administrative, and clerical functions as are necessary to provide effective administration of the Funds, including maintaining certain books and records and overseeing the activities of the Funds' Custodian and Transfer Agent; (ii) oversees the performance of administrative and professional services to the Funds by others, including The Bank of New York Mellon, the Funds' Sub-Administrator (the "Sub-Administrator" or "BNY Mellon"), the Funds' Custodian, Transfer Agent, and Dividend Disbursing Agent, as well as accounting, auditing, and other services performed for the Funds; (iii) provides the Funds with adequate office space and facilities; (iv) supervises the preparation of, but does not pay for, the periodic updating of the Funds' registration statement, prospectus and SAI, including the printing of such documents for the purpose of filings with the SEC and state securities administrators, the Funds' tax returns, and reports to each Fund's shareholders and the SEC; (v) supervises, but does not pay for, the calculation of the NAV of each class of shares of each Fund; (vi) supervises the preparation of, but does not pay for, all filings under the

 The cost of calculating each Fund's NAV is an expense payable by each Fund pursuant to the Agreements.
 To the extent that a portion of the sub-administration fee is used to pay for personnel and equipment related to calculating the NAV, each Fund will reimburse the Adviser for such expense up to \$45,000.
-During the fiscal year ended December 31, 2023, the Funds reimbursed the Adviser \$45,000 for each of the Global Content & Connectivity Fund, the Global Growth Fund, and the GRID Fund, in connection with the cost of computing each Fund's NAV.
+During the fiscal year ended December 31, 2024, the Funds reimbursed the Adviser \$45,000 for each of the Global Content & Connectivity Fund, the Global Growth Fund, and the GRID Fund, in connection with the cost of computing each Fund's NAV.